 What can acupuncture treat?
 Acupuncture enhances your body’s ability to heal itself, which means it can improve a wide range of conditions.
 I regularly see people get relief for sports injuries, plantar fasciitis, neck, shoulder and back pain, digestive disorders, anxiety, depression, fatigue, chronic pain, insomnia, migraines, PMS, menstrual cramps, excessive menstrual bleeding, menopausal symptoms, allergies, addictions, stress-related and autoimmune disorders.

 How many treatments will I need?
 For most chronic health problems, I suggest clients plan on 6 weekly treatments to start with.
 In that time, you should experience an improvement in your symptoms and overall well-being.
 Most people notice a positive change in their symptoms during the first treatment.
 Acute pain conditions typically respond quickly, often improving in the first treatment.
-People with chronic pain conditions usually come in every week or two because it improves their quality of life so much.
+People with chronic pain conditions usually come in every week or two because it improves their quality of life.
 For women’s health issues such as PMS, heavy bleeding and irregular periods, the best plan is weekly treatments until symptoms are alleviated, and then monthly treatments to maintain that improvement.
 Resolution of menstrual issues usually takes 2-3 cycles of weekly treatments.

 What forms of payment do you accept?
 Cash, checks, credit and debit cards.

 Do you take insurance?
 I don’t currently do insurance billing, but I am happy to provide you with an invoice that you can submit to your insurance company.
 You can also use your Flexible Spending Account (FSA) and card to pay for acupuncture.